 Twisted Sister videos include:

-Twisted Sister has examples of:
+Twisted Sister provided examples of:

-- Careful With That Axe: "You can't escape from the bed you've made; when your time has come, you'll accept the.....
+- Careful with That Axe: "You can't escape from the bed you've made; when your time has come, you'll accept the.....
 BBBLLLAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAADE!!!"

 - Christmas Songs: The album A Twisted Christmas.

 - Cover Version: "Leader of the Pack" by The Shangri-Las.